Unicode transliteration in Python

 Efficient

-Posted on 26 February 2010 by ligature
+Posted by ligature

 Ligature, you should pass unicode objects to unidecode, not UTF8 encoded strings.